Night train to Munich.

 - How was ECM perceived in France,

-- My relationship with the Parisian music scene... he did not seem too happy about my answer to that one; and then more personal questions:
+- My relationship with the Parisian music scene... that he did not seem to like so much; and then more personal questions:

 - My musical tastes in general,